jamshark70/ddwVoicer/README.md

 - The **topic/rearticulation** branch contains experimental code to support pitch-generation processes in https://github.com/jamshark70/ddwChucklib-livecode.
 This branch is somewhat well-tested at this point and is not likely to change dramatically, *but* I don't consider it stable as yet.

 If you are using ddwChucklib-livecode, I recommend that you check out the rearticulation branch.
 Otherwise, stick with master.

+I believe you can do it like this, assuming you've cloned this repository.

+    git fetch origin
+    git checkout topic/rearticulation